Voultapher/sort-research-rs/writeup/unreasonable/text.md

 ## Author's conclusion and opinion

-It's absolutely possible to beat even the best sort implementations with domain specific knowledge, carful benchmarking and an understanding of CPU micro-architectures.
+It's absolutely possible to beat even the best sort implementations with domain specific knowledge, careful benchmarking and an understanding of CPU micro-architectures.
 At the same time, assumptions will become invalid, mistakes can creep in silently and good sort implementations can be surprisingly fast even without prior domain knowledge.
-If you have access to a high-quality modern sort implementation, think twice about replacing it with something home-grown.
+If you have access to a high-quality sort implementation, think twice about replacing it with something home-grown.

 ## Acknowledgements

 The title is an homage to Eugene Wigner's 1960 paper "The Unreasonable Effectiveness of Mathematics in the Natural Sciences".
+Orson Peters helped as a technical reviewer.
 TODO